culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 In both cases, I've retained the original (unqualified) participation information, so that it remains accessible to applications that don't understand the extension vocabularies used.

-In terms of complexity of representation, there's not much to choose between them: they use the same number lof RDF triples.
+In terms of complexity of representation, there's not much to choose between them: they use the same number of RDF triples.

 I feel the use of the original types (`:Pianist`, `:BassGuitarist`) sits more comfortably with the second approach (specialized person), but this is very much a value judgement.